 Here’s the hard truth: Most kittens—especially those who are unweaned and neonatal (less than four weeks old)—brought to animal shelters are killed.
 There are a lot of reasons why this happens: The majority of shelters don’t have the programs in place to care for neonatal kittens.
 Kittens require intensive, around-the-clock care.
 Kitten nurseries—which are few and far between—are always full, stretching staff and volunteers thin.
 Plus, it’s hard for kittens to thrive in shelters, where they can easily get sick.

 But there is good news!
-Animal shelters and communities can come together to save kittens’ lives through the innovative Wait Until 8 program.
-Hillsborough County’s Pet Resource Center in Florida launched its Wait Until 8 program with support from Alley Cat Allies.
+Animal shelters and communities can come together to save kittens’ lives through the innovative Wait Until 8® program.
 This program empowers individuals in the community to care for kittens themselves.
 Any community can implement this program—it just takes collaboration between the shelter and community.

 Community members bring kittens to the shelter because they want to do the right thing and help the kittens, but they don’t know how.
 By providing some basic resources that empower individuals to care for kittens, shelters can harness that compassion to save lives.

 - Good Samaritans who find kittens are empowered to become kitten caregivers.

 - Instead of admitting young, unweaned kittens, the shelter gives the person who found the kittens the tools to care for the kittens.
 Or, the kittens can go into foster homes.
 The shelter provides a Kitten Care Kit with the supplies the new kitten caregiver needs, and instructions on how to care for the kittens.